Using a State or IRS Tax Professional or Expert

 Watch out for “Pennies on the Dollar”

-“You can settle your debt for Pennies on the Dollar!”
+“You can settle your liability for Pennies on the Dollar!”
 If you’ve been searching for information on Tax Relief Professionals, this phrase is sure to have come up more than once.
 It’s in reference to the IRS’ Offer in Compromise Program.
-The Offer in Compromise allows you to settle your debt for a lesser amount.
+The Offer in Compromise allows you to settle your liability for a lesser amount.
 But remember, the guidelines for the program are rigid and few people actually qualify.
 If a Tax Professional tells you that you qualify for this program without knowing the specifics of your tax problem, don’t trust them.

 Watch out for Direct Tax Relief Solicitation